qstevens/Eris/README.md

 *Authorize the bot on your Discord server*

-1. Go into bot.js and uncomment the line of code that is commented out

-2. Save the file, and from your terminal go into the **eris** directory and type ./start.sh
+1. From your terminal go into the **eris** directory and type ./start.sh to run the script

 3. You should see a Discord link show up, copy this and paste it into your browser

 4. Follow the prompts and authorize your bot to the server of your choice

-5. Go back into bot.js to re-comment out the code in step 1 and re-run ./start.sh
+Your bot has now been added to your Discord server!

 *Test your bot by typing "!yt all naruto openings" into a channel your bot has authorization to and enjoy the nostalgia!*